tedharrison-rpc/reference-style-guidance/draft1.md

 **Note:**

-References to I-Ds can be added using the BibXML service.
+References to I-Ds can be added using the [BibXML service](https://bib.ietf.org/).

 ### Subseries - Best Current Practices (BCPs) and Internet Standards (STDs)

+TODO edit meeting feedback:
+the template and example for the Subseries should be updated for currency.
+The format has changed - the current example is missing the intro text, for example

 This guidance overrides [Section 4.8.6.3 of RFC 7322](https://www.rfc-editor.org/rfc/rfc7322#section-4.8.6.3).